 - 7.4.1: The County shall maintain and continue to identify existing and threatened recreational and commercial working waterfronts areas and develop design standard standards to mitigate the impact of surrounding uses - 7.4.2: Retain and expand existing recreational and commercial working waterfront uses.
-Encourage preserving public access to recreational working waterfronts.
+Protect and retain working waterfronts and encourage public access to recreational working waterfronts. - 7.4.3: The County shall explore opportunities to participate in programs such as Waterfronts Florida as a means of receiving technical and financial support of activities directed towards working waterfront preservation. - 7.4.4: No new sites will be permitted for heavy industrial uses along the Shoreline of the Coastal Planning Area unless such uses are water-dependent or water-related, or unless an overriding public interest is demonstrated.

-- 7.4.3: The County shall explore opportunities to participate in programs such as Waterfronts Florida as a means of receiving technical and financial support of activities directed towards working waterfront preservation. - 7.4.4 No new sites will be permitted for heavy industrial uses along the Shoreline of the Coastal Planning Area unless such uses are water-dependent or water-related, or unless an overriding public interest is demonstrated. - 7.4.5 The Planning Commission will transmit to Port Tampa Bay a copy of all land use plan amendment applications within the Port Activity Center, or within 250 feet of any amendment proposing changes to an existing industrial FLU designated parcel, as identified in the Port Tampa Bay Master Plan.
+7.4.5: The Planning Commission will transmit to Port Tampa Bay a copy of all land use plan amendment applications within the Port Activity Center, or within 250 feet of the Port Activity Center or any amendment proposing changes to an existing industrial FLU designated parcel.